INTO-CPS-Association/DTaaS/docs/admin/trial.md

 # Trial Installation

+The software can be installed either on
+Ubuntu Server 22.04 Operating System or on vagrant virtual machine(s).

 A single step install script is helpful in performing a trial run of the software.
 This script installs DTaaS software with default credentials and users on a Ubuntu server OS.